freeglobetrekker/fud.zone/index.md

 ### Today's FUD

++ 12/16/2022 Who said, "Guys..guys..I want v3 as bad as ou do"?
+What we actually want is v3.1b

 + 12/13/2022 "Sadness is but a wall between two gardens."
 [On the State of Crypto](https://www.twitter.com/freeglobetrekk)

 + 12/07/2022  Fool me once, shame on you.
 Fool me twice, shame on [me](https://www.twitter.com/richardheartwin).